To the Demo Platform

 Often dubbed as the “Wordpress of blockchain”, Proxeus is a tool aiming to simplify the development of document-centered blockchain applications.

 The set up features and functionalities offered allows to quickly prototype a large range of blockchain applications.
-Have a look at the use cases we have been working on over the last years for some inspiration.
+Have a look at use cases we have been working on over the last years in the “discover” section for some inspiration.

 XES is the utility token used to facilitate transactions across the Proxeus ecosystem.
 Workflow creators can decide to make their work available externally, for free or for a fee.
 Workflows published on a platform can be purchased by consumers on a pay-per-use basis.